 Georgia Gwinnett College is committed to campus safety and security.
-At the college, locks, landscaping, and outdoor lighting are designed for safety and security.
+At the college, locks, landscaping and outdoor lighting are designed for safety and security.
 Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
 Sidewalks and building entrances are illuminated to provide well-traveled, lighted routes from parking areas to buildings and from building to building.

-Public Safety conducts surveys of college property twice each year to evaluate campus lighting.
+Public Safety conducts regular checks of pathways, hallways and stairwells, including surveys of college property twice each year to evaluate campus lighting.
 At night, building walkways, parking lots, and roadway lighting provide most of the pedestrian illumination on campus.
 Temporary parking lot lighting is in most of the gravel lots.